cycraft-corp/Prometheus-Decryptor/README.md

 - **dey** - `application/vnd.android.dey`

 ## How it work ?
-Thanos ransomware use salsa20 with a tickcount-based random password to encrypt.
+Prometheus ransomware use salsa20 with a tickcount-based random password to encrypt.
 The size of the random password is 32 bytes, and every character is visible character.
 Since the password use tickcount as the key, we can guess it brutally.